zenhack/haskell-capnp/README.md

 * The generated data types are parametrized over `msg` type.
 This is the type of the message in which the value is contained.
-This can be either `ConstMsg` in the case of an immutable message, or `MutMsg s` for a mutable message (where is is the state token for the monad in which the message may be mutated).
+This can be either `ConstMsg` in the case of an immutable message, or `MutMsg s` for a mutable message (where `s` is the state token for the monad in which the message may be mutated).
 * The `Text` and `List` types mentioned in the type signatures are types defined within the capnp library, and are similarly views into the underlying message.
-* Access to the message happens in a Monad which affords throwing exceptions, tracking the traversal limit, and of course reading the message.
+* Access to the message happens in a monad which affords throwing exceptions, tracking the traversal limit, and of course reading the message.